scrymastic/HookNt/README.md

 ## Overview

-HookNt is a powerful tool for intercepting and monitoring Windows NT API calls.
+HookNt is a tool for intercepting and monitoring Windows NT API calls.
 It uses a combination of DLL injection and function hooking techniques to provide visibility into low-level system operations.

 ## How It Works